Basic benefit covered services

 • Completion and review of the parent/caregiver interview and parent report rating scales

-• The development of a treatment plan including the Individual Education Plan (IEP) for children receiving ABA services in a public or private school setting
+• The development of a treatment plan including an Individual Education Plan (IEP) for children receiving ABA services in a public or private school setting

 • Completion and review of outcome measures